The hydrographic-hydrochemical state of the Baltic Sea in 2011

-The article summarizes the hydrographic-hydrochemical conditions in the western and central Baltic Sea in 2008.
-Based on the meteorological situation, the horizontal and vertical distribution of temperature, salinity, oxygen/ hydrogen sulphide, inorganic and organic nutrients are described on a seasonal scale.
+The article summarizes the hydrographic-hydrochemical conditions in the western and central Baltic Sea in 2011.
+Based on meteorological conditions, the horizontal and vertical distribution of temperature, salinity, oxygen/hydrogen sulphide and inorganic and organic nutrients are described on a seasonal scale.

 Complete report in:

-Nausch, Günther; Feistel, Rainer; Umlauf, Lars; Nagel, Klaus; Siegel, Herbert:
+Nausch, Günther; Feistel, Rainer; Umlauf, Lars; Mohrholz, Volker; Nagel, Klaus; Siegel, Herbert:

 Annual hydrographic-hydrochemical Assessments